syncfusion-content/xamarin-docs/Xamarin/DataGrid/MVVM.md

 {% endtab %}

+You can download the source code of binding the SfDataGrid.Columns properties sample [here]()

 ## Binding the GridComboBoxColumn ItemSource from viewModel

 You can bind any object type collection property to the [GridComboBoxColumn.ItemsSource](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridComboBoxColumn~ItemsSource.html) property  to display a list of items in the `GridComboBoxColumn` when entering edit mode.

 Refer the below code snippet to bind `GridComboBoxColumn.ItemsSource` property from the viewmodel.